Cotidie/STEADY/Message Queue/RabbitMQ/README.md

 ```bash
 $ sudo rabbitmq-plugins enable rabbitmq-management
 ```
-`rabbitmq-management` plugin provides visualized web page for easy management.
+`rabbitmq-management` plugin provides visualized web interface for easy management.
 Default user id and pw is `guest` for both. id/pw can be set in admin tab.
-The address to access the web board is `localhost:15682`, which port number comes from `management.tcp.port` config.
+The address to the web page is `localhost:15682`, which port number comes from `management.tcp.port` config.

 ### Run Server
 ```bash